misung-yi/YETI/Methodology.md

 ### Principal Component Analysis (PCA)
 For each personality axis, Principal Component Analysis (PCA) was conducted using the training dataset only:
 - Input variables were standardized prior to PCA
-- Principal components were retained until the cumulative explained variance approached **70%**.
+- Principal components were retained to achieve a cumulative explained variance of approximately **70%**.

 ### Composite Score Derivation
 For each axis, a composite score was calculated as a weighted sum of the retained principal components: